Below, you will find fragments of my PhD thesis Child (Bio)Welfare and Beyond: Intersecting Injustices in Childhoods and Swedish Child Welfare (2020).

 Children’s Moral Status

 In “Amoral, im/moral and dis/loyal: Children’s moral status in child welfare” (freely accessible for downloading), I therefore ask: what about morality?
-I do so not only because this seems less prominent topic but also because morality, rather than knowledge, is the main focus of child welfare assessments.
+I do so because morality is central for child welfare assessments.
 I argue that assessments of children and their parents are moral assessments.
 Not only is this so because assessments often include issues that clash with societal norms and laws (for example violence) but there is also moralising (patronising) of people, for instance when social workers state that a client is not trustworthy, irresponsible, not caring, lacks empathy, holds a potential to change for the better, etc.

-This summary of the articles does not do justice to the complex moral positions found.
-However, what can be said is that there are many ambivalences between the positions as well as within: amoral, im/moral, dis/loyal.
-The amoral child is assumed to become a copy of her parents; hence it is assumed that the parents determine the child’s behaviour and attitudes.
-Another example is the dis/loyal child – the child who is loyal to (misbehaving) parents.
-This loyalty, however, is overturned when considering children as clients who due to their loyalty are assumed to conceal information, hence are disloyal to social workers.
+This summary of the article does not do justice to the complex moral positions found due to the many ambivalences between the positions amoral, im/moral and dis/loyal, as well as within them.
+The amoral child position is assumed to become a copy of her parents; hence it is assumed that the parents determine the child’s behaviour and attitudes.
+Another example is the dis/loyal child position – the child who is loyal to parents.
+This loyalty, however, is overturned when considering children as clients who due to their loyalty are assumed to conceal information, hence are loyal to misbehaving parents but disloyal to social workers.
 A very worrisome position is the im/moral child who, it is believed, may cooperate less not because of their loyalty to someone but simply because they have been discriminated against and may therefore distrust the society.
-This is worrisome because it puts many children who are discriminated against on the lower or problematic scales of morality.
-There is also the (anti-social) child who is defiant and disobeying and go against their parents.
-This position makes it very difficult to recognise young people’s resistance in any other ways than as problematic.
+This is worrisome because it puts many children who are discriminated against on the lower/problematic scales of morality.
+There is also the defiant and disobedient (anti-social) child who goes against the parents.
+This position makes it very difficult to recognise young people’s resistance in ways other than problematic.

-With this somewhat simplified summary, it becomes obvious that there is not one moral position ascribed to “the child” but, instead that children are differentiated in moral terms.
+With this somewhat simplified summary, it becomes obvious that there is not one moral position ascribed to “the child” but, instead, that children are differentiated in moral terms.
 It also suggests that children’s moral status hinders children’s participation.
-In several cases, the underlying idea is that what children may be saying does not differ from what their parents will tell (thus, opens up for the interpretation that there is no need to ask).
-Also important to note is that disadvantaged and agentic children stand out in ways that are negative in moral terms.
-For instance, the moral status of the amoral child depends on its environment and the children who are loyal to their parents do not have to be disloyal to others if there is nothing to conceal.
+In several cases, the underlying idea is that what children may be saying does not differ from what their parents will tell (thus, open for the interpretation that there is no need to ask).
+Also important to note is that disadvantaged and agentic children in troublesome families stand out in ways that are negative in moral terms.
+For instance, the moral status of the amoral child depends on its moral environment (typically the parents).
+Children who are loyal to their parents become only disloyal to others if there is something to conceal.
 Because these documents are primarily underpinned by the idea that children are formed by their closest surrounding, in this case, their home/parents, some children fall in the grey zone, in particular children without the presence of their biological parents (for example adopted children, orphans, and young refugees who enter the country without guardians).

 Source: Knezevic, Z. (2017) Amoral, im/moral and dis/loyal: Children’s moral status in child welfare.
 Childhood 24(4): 470–84.